ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ### Patching
 #### Note: You need the GUPE8P.ini file for the mod to work properly, running just the ISO will not work!
 1. Download [the latest release from here](https://github.com/ShadowTheHedgehogHacking/2P-ShdTH/releases) - choosing either the original aspect ratio version or the widescreen version.
-Patchers exist for NTSC-U, NTSC-J, and PAL.
 2. Extract your chosen version release zip.
 3. Visit https://shadowthehedgehoghacking.github.io/xdelta-wasm/ or any other xdelta3 patcher of your choice.
 4. Select your original ISO as the `Source file`.